BytedTsinghua-SIA/DAPO/README.md

 ### Environment Setup

-We recommend using conda to setup the environment.
+We recommend using conda to setup the environment:

 ```bash
 conda create -n dapo python=3.10